 Now Open in NYC: New Yayoi Kusama Exhibition

-Be the first to receive updates and more by subscribing to our newsletter, and following our Instagram @davidzwirner.
+Be the first to receive updates and more by following our Instagram @davidzwirner.

 Follow us on Twitter @davidzwirner for line updates and expected wait times to enter The Infinity Room.
 Please note that the line may be cut off at a certain point to accommodate visitors during open hours.